 The Advertisement Protocol element is defined in 9.4.2.91 (Advertisement Protocol element).
 The Advertisement Protocol element includes exactly one advertisement protocol ID.

 The Query Response Length field is defined in Figure 9-1108 (Query Response Length field format).
 The Query Response Length field is set to the total number of octets in the Query Response field.
-If the Query Response Length field is set to 0, then there is no Query Response included in this Action frame.
+If the Query Response Length field is set to 0, then there is no Query Response field included in this Action frame.

 The Query Response field is defined in Figure 9-1109 (Query Response field format).
 The Query Response field is a generic container dependent on the advertisement protocol specified in the Advertisement Protocol element and the query itself.
-In a multi-fragment query response, the response to the query posted on behalf of a requesting STA is fragmented such that each fragment to be transmitted fits within the MMPDU size limitation.
+In a multi-fragment GAS query response, the response to the GAS query request posted on behalf of a requesting STA is fragmented such that each fragment to be transmitted fits within the MMPDU size limitation.

 When present in a GAS Comeback Response frame, the Multi-band element indicates the frequency band, operating class, and channel number to which the GAS Comeback Response frame applies.